-When the liver doesn’t function as it should due to disease or injury, the body experiences negative implications that range from minor to potentially life-threatening.
-There are many diseases that affect the functioning of the liver such as hepatitis, fatty liver disease, hemochromatosis, Wilson disease and cancer.
+When the liver doesn’t function as it should due to disease or injury, the body experiences negative implications that range from minor to potentially life-threatening ones.
+There are many diseases that affect the functioning of the liver, such as hepatitis, fatty liver disease, haemochromatosis, Wilson disease and cancer.
 Some liver problems are caused due to lifestyle choices such as alcohol consumption etc.

 Symptoms of Liver Problems

-Due to the vast number of factors that can act as a potential causative agent for liver problems, the symptoms vastly vary.
+Due to the vast number of factors that can act as potential causative agents for liver problems, the symptoms vastly vary.
 However, these are some of the common characteristic symptoms of liver problems:

 - Weight loss